-- 50mm objectives will almost always use HIGH rings in a given style.
-In certain instances, such as with extremely heavy barrels or some makes of firearm, EXTRA HIGH rings may be necessary.
+- 50mm objectives typically use HIGH rings.
+In certain instances, such as with extremely heavy barrels or some firearm models, EXTRA HIGH rings may be necessary.

-- 42-45mm objectives will almost always use MEDIUM rings in a given style.
+- 42-45mm objectives typically use MEDIUM rings.
 In certain instances, 45mm scopes may require HIGH rings.

-- 40mm objectives will almost always have enough clearance with LOW rings in a given style, though MEDIUM rings will give slightly more clearance, particularly when using a barrel with a thicker shank portion or a heavier contour.
+- 40mm objectives typically have enough clearance with LOW rings, though MEDIUM rings will give slightly more clearance, particularly when using a barrel with a thicker shank portion or heavier contour.

-- 28-36mm objectives will almost always use LOW rings in a given style.
-Again, in certain instances of a heavy barrel or heavy shank portion of a custom barrel, MEDUIM rings may have to be used, but LOW rings will almost always suffice.
+- 28-36mm objectives typically use LOW rings.
+Again, in certain instances of a heavy barrel or heavy shank portion of a custom barrel, MEDUIM rings may be necessary; however, LOW rings will usually suffice.

-- 20-24mm objectives will almost always be able to use LOW rings, but in some cases may also use EXTRA LOW rings.
-In this instance, bolt handle clearance of the eyepiecel will come into play more so than objective / barrel clearance and should be carefully considered.
+- 20-24mm objectives typically use LOW rings, but in some cases may also use EXTRA LOW rings.
+In this instance, bolt handle clearance of the eyepiece will come into play moreso than objective and barrel clearance, so consider it carefully.